 The Board's role is to govern the Company rather than to manage it.
 In governing the Company, the Directors must act in the best interests of the Company as a whole.
 It is the role of senior management to manage the Company in accordance with the direction and delegations of the Board and the responsibility of the Board to oversee the activities of management in carrying out these delegated duties.

-The Board's responsibilities are detailed in its Board Charter and cover the following broad categories:
+The Board's responsibilities are detailed in its Board Charter.